NeuroCognitiveImagingLab/NCIL-website/participate/What-Makes-a-Skilled-Reader-recruitment.md

 ---
-title: What Makes a Skilled Reader?
+title: Reading Development
 ---

-# What Makes A Skilled Reader?
+# Reading Development
 {:.center}

 The NeuroCognitive Imaging Lab at Dalhousie University is looking for English speaking children in grades 2 and 3 to participate in a research study about reading and the brain.
 This study is funded by the Social Sciences and Humanities Research Council of Canada (SSHRC).